11 Questions You Should Ask When Checking References

 But when reference checks are done right, they can be hugely helpful and be the difference between hiring the right or wrong person.
-So to help you get more out of this process, we’ve done our research and laid out who are the best references to talk to and the best questions to ask to get the information you need.
+So to help you get more out of this process, we’ve done our research and laid out who are the best references to talk to and the best questions to ask when checking references to get the information you need.

 Talk to the right people: Have your candidates help you reach out to their former managers

 Instead of having candidates give you a list of their reference choices, ask them to include the names and phone numbers of their former managers on their application.
 Understandably, they may not want you talking to their current boss if their new job search is a secret.
 If that's the case, ask to talk to a manager from a previous role.